Antique Omani Hirz Amulet Necklace | Silver & Gilt Qur’an Holder | 19th Century

 Description

 This exquisite Omani Koran holder necklace, known as a hirz or hezam, is a rare and beautiful example of 19th-century Islamic jewelry.
 At its center is a rectangular compartment traditionally used to hold protective verses or religious scrolls, embodying both spiritual and functional significance.
-Suspended from a multi-strand chain and adorned with delicate dangles, the necklace is at once a symbol of faith, protection, and artistry.
+Suspended from a multi-strand chain and adorned with delicate dangles, the necklace is both a symbol of faith, protection, and refined craftsmanship.

 Features

-- Central rectangular compartment for housing holy verses or amulets
+- Central rectangular compartment designed to house holy verses or protective amulets

-- Intricate silver filigree with gold-tone highlights enhancing its elegance
+- Intricate silver filigree with gold-tone highlights enhancing its decorative appeal

-- Decorative dangles and multi-strand chain for added aesthetic and symbolic depth
+- Decorative dangles and multi-strand chain adding movement and visual richness

 Cultural Significance

-In Oman and across the Islamic world, hirz necklaces were worn as protective amulets, bringing the wearer closer to divine protection while warding off negative forces.
-Beyond their spiritual role, they also carried deep familial value, often passed down as heirlooms that united devotion, tradition, and artistry.
+In Oman and across the Islamic world, hirz necklaces served as protective amulets believed to safeguard the wearer through sacred inscriptions or Qur’anic verses.
+Beyond their spiritual function, these pieces also carried deep familial and cultural meaning, often passed down as heirlooms that blended devotion, tradition, and artistry.

 Condition

-The necklace remains in excellent preserved condition, with filigree detailing intact and traces of original gilding.
-Subtle age-related wear adds authenticity and character to this spiritual adornment.
+The necklace remains in excellent preserved condition, with filigree detailing intact and traces of original gilding visible.
+Subtle age-related wear enhances its authenticity and historical character.

 Height: 17 in